Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Prohibited Steps Order

-Our domestic violence solicitors can help you set up a Prohibited Steps Order if you are concerned about the safety of your children.
+Our domestic abuse solicitors can help you set up a Prohibited Steps Order if you are concerned about the safety of your children.
 This order stops your partner from taking your children out of your care, allowing you to rest assured that their welfare is safely protected.

 Our solicitors can provide further advice, support and representation if you wish to divorce your partner following an incident(s) of domestic violence.
 While this will likely add to costs, it is often the necessary step for you to take if your husband or wife becomes abusive.

 If you are concerned about the costs of legal fees, it may be a good idea to check your eligibility for Legal Aid.
-Our domestic violence solicitors will help you make an application to the Legal Aid Agency in order to cover or contribute towards the costs of your case.
+Our domestic abuse solicitors will help you make an application to the Legal Aid Agency in order to cover or contribute towards the costs of your case.